-On September 27th , we will be honoring the legacy of Dianne Deanna and celebrating the community support, services and the deep commitment we have made in protecting our children.
-We are excited to have Macri and Jack Williams, long time supporters, join us this year for our celebration.
+On September 27th , we will be honoring the legacy of Dianne DeVanna and celebrating the community support, services and the deep commitment we have made in protecting our children.
+We are excited to have Marci and Jack Williams, long time supporters, join us this year for our celebration.

 We truly want all family, friends and community partners to attend this event; therefore, we ask for a donation you are comfortable with as there is no charge for entrance tickets We do ask that you register, either online below or through the mail in form, so we are best prepared to accommodate all those who want to join in this celebration.

 Thank you for visiting the Dianne DeVanna Center website.

 For many of us, we clearly remember the tragic day of 9/23/1978 when 11-year-old Dianne lost her young life to family violence.
 The Dianne DeVanna Center, since 1978, has been reaching out to children, families and our communities to provide education, support and services so that children have a stable, loving and nurturing environment to live and grow.
 In 2012, the Dianne DeVanna Center became part of the Bay State Community Service (BSCS) continuum of care.
 Since, the Dianne DeVanna Center has been steadfast in its core purpose to ensure that no child suffers the same devastating fate as Dianne.